 - Then, everything but the cheese goes right into the pot.

 It’s one of my most used kitchen appliances, especially in the summer.
-I just love my Instant Pot.
+I just love cooking in my Instant Pot.

-Even after three years, I’m still amazed how well it performs.
+Even after years, I’m still amazed at how well it performs.